Gorani people: Traditions

 The Gorani are known for being "the best confectioners and bakers" in former Yugoslavia.

+During the Ottoman period, the Gorani were also known as gunsmiths.
+The following villages were particularly recognized as centers of this craft, which continued there until the beginning of the 20th century and, in some cases, even until the Second World War: Borje, Oreshkë, Cërnelevë, Pakisht, Shishtavec, Krushevo, Zlipotok, Baçka, Orgjost, Vranishta, and Rapça, where the craft survived the longest, in some instances until the Second World War.

 The Slavs of Gora were Christianized after 864 when Bulgaria adopted Christianity.
 The Ottomans conquered the region in the 14th century, which started the process of Islamization of the Gorani and neighbouring Albanians.
 However, the Gorani still tangentially observe some Orthodox Christian traditions, such as Slavas and Đurđevdan, and like Serbs they know their Onomastik or saint's days.

 Gorani are Sunni Muslims and many practice Sufism, in particular the Halveti and Bektashi Sufi orders are widespread.

 Traditional Gorani folk music includes a two-beat dance called "oro" ('circle'), which is a circle dance focused on the foot movements: it always starts on the right foot and moves in an anti-clockwise direction.
 The Oro is usually accompanied by instruments such as curlje, kaval, čiftelija or tapan, and singing is used less frequently in the dances than in those of the Albanians and Serbs.

 The "national" sport of Pelivona is a form of oil wrestling popular among Gorani with regular tournaments being held in the outdoors to the accompaniment of curlje and tapan with associated ritualized hand gestures and dances, with origins in the Middle East through the Ottoman Empire's conquest of the Balkans.

 Another popular drink is Turkish coffee which is drunk in small cups accompanied by a glass of water.
 Tasseography is popular among all Gorani using the residue of Turkish coffee.